Ahead of BUDG/ECON vote on December 3, businesses support Building Renovation Window in the InvestEU programme

 © All right reserved

-To the kind attention of Members of ENVI Committee
+To the kind attention of Elisabeth Köstinger

-I am writing to you on behalf of the European Alliance to Save Energy (EU-ASE).
-We are a multi-sectoral business organisation whose members have operations across the 28 Member States of the European Union, directly employ 340.000 people in Europe and have an aggregated annual turnover of €115 bn.
+I am writing to you on behalf of the European Alliance to Save Energy (EU-ASE) and a broader coalition of businesses operating in the water sector.
+EU-ASE is a multi-sectoral business organisation whose members operate across the 28 Member States of the European Union, with an aggregated annual turnover of €115 bn, directly employing 340.000 people in Europe.

 Energy performance transparency requirements

-The energy consumption of the EU water sector represents the equivalent of 3.5% of the EU electricity consumption[1].
-In municipalities, water and waste water facilities account for the largest consumption of electricity, representing 30-40% of local authorities’ total electricity bill[2].
-It is realistic to cut the energy use of the water and waste water sector by 50%, yet investments are below their cost-optimal levels.
-To untap this huge potential, a first step is to secure transparency on their energy performance.
-However, the state of the energy performance of the drinking water sector is not taken into consideration in the compromise amendments.
-This represents a missed opportunity for the drinking water sector to transition towards a more energy efficient and carbon-neutral operation and to attract investments.
+The energy consumption of the EU water sector represents the equivalent of 3.5% of the EU electricity consumption[2].
+In municipalities, water and waste water facilities account for the largest consumption of electricity, representing 30-40% of local authorities’ total electricity bill[3].
+It is realistic to cut the energy use of the water and waste water sector by 50%, yet investments are below their cost-optimal levels to achieve this level of reduction.

 Yours sincerely,